Example of a customer portal integration#

-Connection with traceability of own items#
+Connection with traceability of one’s own items#

 {{iflng::de}} <iframe src="/service-desk/index-de.php" width="100%" height="600px"/> {{iflng}}